HOW DO I GET STARTED WITH THERAPY?

 - spiritual and lifespan development (aging, mid-life, and other transitions)

-Another way to learn more is to visit my “about” page where you can find more information on my journey and experiences.
+Another way to learn more is to visit the “about” page where you can find more information on our journey and experiences.

 WHAT SHOULD I KNOW ABOUT MY RIGHT TO CONFIDENTIALITY?

-All communications between us are held in strict confidence, unless you provide express written permission for me to release information to the appropriate parties.
+All communications between us are held in strict confidence, unless you provide express written permission for us to release information to the appropriate parties.

 Information discussed during our session will not be disclosed privately to family members without written permission.

-If you participate in couples or family therapy, I will not disclose confidential information about your treatment, unless everyone who has participated in the treatment with you has also provided their written authorization.
+If you participate in couples or family therapy, we will not disclose confidential information about your treatment, unless everyone who has participated in the treatment with you has also provided their written authorization.

 There are some exceptions to confidentiality in a therapy setting.
-I am required to report any instances of suspected child or elder care abuse.
-I am also required to break confidentiality when there is serious danger of physical violence to yourself or another person.
+Therapists are required to report any instances of suspected child or elder care abuse.
+We are also required to break confidentiality when there is serious danger of physical violence to yourself or another person.
 You also waive your right to confidentiality in legal proceedings when you base any part of your case on your psychological state of mind.

 HOW DO I PAY FOR MY SESSIONS?